So much more than a buzzword, transparency in corporate giving is about how your organization shows up in the broader world of social impact.

 From the mailroom to the C-suite, transparent corporate giving drives employee cohesion.

 Running a transparent corporate giving program with CSR software

 If you are sold on making your corporate giving program more transparent, that’s great news.

 The even better news is that there are great tools out there to help you get the job done.

-Submittable offers an all-in-one CSR solution that makes it easy and effortless for you to add in transparency to the application, evaluation, selection, and awarding process for your CSR programs.
+Submittable is an all-in-one CSR software that makes it easy and effortless for you to add in transparency to the application, evaluation, selection, and awarding process for your CSR programs.
 With Submittable, information can be easily shared and reviewed by internal stakeholders as well as external audiences, while you can closely track the distribution of your funds as you award them.

 You can even use the tool to share information about your CSR initiatives publicly.

 Now that’s transparency you can take to the bank.